 Birkan Taş is a postdoctoral researcher at the University of Kassel, leading the research project ‘Disability and Interdependence: AssistanceDogs’.
 He holds a BA in Psychology from Boğaziçi University in Istanbul and an MA in Cultural Studies from Istanbul Bilgi University.
 He completed his PhD thesis at the Amsterdam School for Cultural Analysis (University of Amsterdam), which focused on the temporal, political, and affective dynamics of the concept of hope.

 His thesis criticizes the instrumentalization of hope as exclusively forward-looking, individualizing, and depoliticizing and attempts to restore hope as a critical resource that has the potential to contribute to theories of time, affect, and knowledge production.
-His research interests encompass theories of gender and sexuality, as well as the politics of temporality in disability and queer theory.
+His research interests encompass theories of gender and sexuality, human-animal studies, as well as the politics of temporality in disability and queer theory.

 Temporal Politics of Disability